ridha-415/filaops/FAQ.md

 ### Can I run FilaOps on a Raspberry Pi?

 Not recommended.
-FilaOps requires SQL Server (or PostgreSQL), which needs more resources than a Raspberry Pi typically provides.
+FilaOps requires PostgreSQL, which needs more resources than a Raspberry Pi typically provides.
 Consider a small desktop computer or cloud server instead.

 ---